 Fascinating.
 How does this inform your approach to music?

 I am in a constant state of aspiring.
 I aspire to the complexity of richness that I’ve been describing.
-I aspire to that for my music.
+That is what I aspire for my music.
 I want to be clear that the time that I’ve spent traversing this musical terrain has humbled me greatly.
 I feel my smallness and participation in the larger picture.
-I think bigger and bigger but at the same time it’s with an increasing, hopefully, dose of humility.
+While I think bigger and bigger, at the same time it’s with an increasing, hopefully, dose of humility.